Newry, Maine: Newry murders

 The February 23, 2012, episode of Sins and Secrets (season 2, episode 7, "Newry") told the story of a series of murders that happened at a local B&B in 2006.
 The convicted killer, charged in 2006 and now serving four consecutive life sentences, was a citizen of Newry.

+Lithium deposits

+Substantial lithium deposits were discovered in 2018 on the north side of Plumbago Mountain, which straddles Newry and Andover, Maine.
+Restrictions on extraction were being debated in the state legislature as of 2023.